fedorms/tmaster.xrns/README.md

 * A "Mono Tester" device that allows you to play your mix in mono to simulate non-directional listening environments.

 # Usage
+* Use on any Renoise 3.1-compatible platform.
+* Compatible with Renoise 2.7, 2.8, 3.0.
 * Just drag-and-drop.
 * Add all DSP effects and devices before devices marked with a **#** or the effects will not work.
 * Use 24-bit or 32-bit renders to have low noise floors.
 This is crucial when processing dynamics.